lightbend/fdp-sample-applications/README.md

 This application uses a file-based configuration with _environment variables_ overrides.
-A common practice is to use well known endpoint names for the target environment in the configuration file and allow for overrides from environment variables.
+A common practice is to use well known endpoint names for the target environment in the configuration file and allow for overrides from _environment variables_ to run in different environments or in local mode.

 This is an example of the configuration for `influxDB`, which indicates the default value in the cluster as well as the environment variable override: